ComposableFi/networks/README.md

 s
 ## Internals

-During JSON generation it checks all ports and urls are unique.
+During JSON generation it checks all local ports and remote urls are unique.

+Local ports are checked not to be in well known list.